 The OBJECTIVE of this course is to develop more ADVANCED

-And working in a framework of the History of Art – I will ask you to specialize in an area and we will build a “body of work” – of YOUR work
+And working in a framework of the History of Art , I will ask you to specialize in one area at a time and you will build a body of work.
+Organized in an appropriate

 The areas we will explore are drawing, painting, printmaking, the camera arts (photography, video and film), sculpture, architecture, graphic design, and crafts.